codeship/documentation/_posts/services/databases/2015-09-24-rethinkdb.md

   - databases
 ---

-RethinkDB is installed on our test VMs but not running by default.
+RethinkDB is installed on the test VMs but not running by default.
 To use the RethinkDB during your builds, start the service via the following command:

 ```shell
 sudo /etc/init.d/rethinkdb start